[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Yeah,” he replies.
 “I…completely forgot I ever promised to bring him here.
 It’s strange, I thought I remembered…more than it seems I have.”

-“He died over twenty years ago.
-That is quite a long time…”
+“He died almost thirty years ago, you said…that is quite a long time.”

 Longer than I even know, in my own memories…

 “You’re right, just,” he sighs once more.
 “Never mind, it doesn’t matter now.
-Regardless…it is nice to return to the one of the few places here I actually enjoyed.”
+Regardless—it is nice to return to one of the few places here I actually enjoyed.”

-It is not long before Huan comes out again, bringing with him to large bowls of noodles, steaming and full of various kind of vegetables, and—
+It is not long before Huan comes out again, bringing with him two large bowls of noodles, steaming and full of various kind of vegetables, and—

 “An egg…?”
 I mumble, once he has left again.